 Humans hate constraints.
 Everybody wants to be a free bird.
 But free VPNs could only get you a little taste of it.
-You’d get data, but there would be usage limit for every month.
-For example, Tunnel bear offers 500mb data every month.
+You’d get data, but there would be a usage limit for every month.
+For example, Tunnel bear offers 500MB of data every month.
 That could be useful if you just want to surf the internet but for the most part, it’s worth peanuts in the current age of the internet.
-A few hours of streaming and you’d be left with all your data exhausted.
+After a few hours of streaming and you’d be left with all your data exhausted.

 You never know the location you want to tunnel to.
 You could be interested in the local Korean content because you love K-pop or you might want to browse Netflix’s local content in the US.
 Wouldn’t it be a bummer if you come to know that your VPN provider only offers a trifling number of locations?
 If you’re using one, you know how awful the feeling could be.